High frequency limits for invariant Ruelle densities: Quantum-classical correspondence

 With \eqref{eq:compact_picture_N_gamma} this implies

-Note that Proposition~\ref{prop:ruell_jordan_bv} implies that the existence of such a pair of distributions $T_0, T_1\in \mathcal D'(\pl{\bf H}^n)$ is equivalent to the existence of $u_1\in \mathcal D'(S{\bf M})$ with $(X -\rho)u_1=u_0$.
+Note that Proposition~\ref{prop:ruell_jordan_bv} implies that the existence of such a pair of distributions $T_0, T_1\in \mathcal D'(\pl{\bf H})$ is equivalent to the existence of $u_1\in \mathcal D'(S{\bf M})$ with $(X -\rho)u_1=u_0$.
 We have thus constructed for any $u_0\in \tu{Res}^0_{X}(-\rho)$ a Jordan block of size two.
 This finishes the proof of Theorem~\ref{thm:jordan}. \end{proof}

 For the special case of a real hyperbolic space a description of Jordan blocks is given in \cite{DFG15}.
 The proof there however relies on the pairing formula and the self adjointness of the Laplacian.
-Here we have given a different proof, more in the spirit of \cite{GHW17}, that also allows the precise description of the spectral value at $\lambda=-\rho$ which was untractable with the methods in \cite{DFG15}.
+Here we have given a different proof, more in the spirit of \cite{GHW18}, that also allows the precise description of the spectral value at $\lambda=-\rho$ which was untractable with the methods in \cite{DFG15}.
+For $G={\rm SL}_2(\rr)$, it is also shown in \cite{Co05,FF03} that $-\rho$ has a Jordan block.

 Let us finally give a rough description of the first band resonant states at the exceptional points.
-At these points the Poisson transform is not injective anymore, but one has a nontrivial, closed $G$-invariant subspace $\ker P_\mu \subset \mathcal D'(\pl {\bf H}^n)\cong H_\mu^{-\infty}$ as well as a $G$-invariant subspace ${\rm Im}\, P_\mu \subset \mathcal E_\mu^*({\bf H}^n)$.
+At these points the Poisson transformation is not injective anymore, but one has a nontrivial, closed $G$-invariant subspace $\ker P_\mu \subset \mathcal D'(\pl {\bf H})\cong H_\mu^{-\infty}$ as well as a $G$-invariant subspace ${\rm Im}\, P_\mu \subset \mathcal E_\mu^*({\bf H})$.
 In particular, the existence of the kernel implies that at these exceptional points there could be more Ruelle resonant states in the first band than expected from the Laplace spectrum.

 \begin{prop} Let $\mu\in \mathbf{Ex}\subset \a^*_\C$ be an exceptional spectral parameter.
 Then

 In particular, if $\|\mu\| > \|\rho\|$, then we have

 If $\mu=-\rho$, then we get $ \dim \tu{Res}^0_{X}(\mu-\rho) = \dim \tu{Res}^0_{X^*}(\mu-\rho) = \dim (^\Gamma\ker P_\mu)+1$. \end{prop}